All you need to know about color theory in UI Design

 If you have a moderately saturated color and you put it on a background that is highly saturated, the color will look less saturated.
 But if you put the same color on an unsaturated background, it will look more saturated.

 Two circles with differently saturated blue with a blue dot inside them.
-Showing how the percieved saturation of the dot changes.
+Showing how the perceived saturation of the dot changes.

 Notice how the dots in the middle appear to have different saturation.
 But the dots have exactly that same color.